liquidrinu/Arduino/README.md

 1.)
 Solder/connect *VIN* ('Power +' pin on pcb) to LCD *VCC* on the I2C module.

 2.)
-SDA and SCL wires need to be swapped around
+SDA and SCL wires need to be swapped around (SDA -> SCL and vice versa)

 3.)
 Enter your own SSID and PASSWORD in the "MAIN.ino" or "D8_hack.ino" file, or..